Christianization of the Sámi people: Denmark–Norway

-In the 18th century, the Christian mission among the Sami in Norway achieved actual success, after the Christian missionaries convinced the authorities to grant the Sami amnesty from the witchcraft law, which made it possible for Pagans to openly discuss their religion without the risk of getting arrested for witchcraft.
+In the 18th century, the Christian mission among the Sámi in Norway achieved actual success, after the Christian missionaries convinced the authorities to grant the Sámi amnesty from the witchcraft law, which made it possible for Pagans to openly discuss their religion without the risk of getting arrested for witchcraft.

-In parallel, the Pietist Mission in Copenhagen sent the missionary Thomas von Westen to the Norwegian Sami people in Finnmarken where he was active in 1716-1727.
+In parallel, the Pietist Mission in Copenhagen sent the missionary Thomas von Westen to the Norwegian Sámi people in Finnmarken where he was active in 1716-1727.
 Thomas von Westen used a new method.
 Instead of doing as the previous missionaries and force the Sami to practice outward Christianity, such as to attend church, he focused on personal theological persuasion.
-It was he who convinced the authorities to declare the Sami religion no longer illegal: he then informed himself of the religion, and convinced the Sami to convert with a focus on the idea of personal conviction and confession, which proved very efficient.
+It was he who convinced the authorities to declare the Sámi religion no longer illegal: he then informed himself of the religion, and convinced the Sami to convert with a focus on the idea of personal conviction and confession, which proved very efficient.

 Sweden and Finland

 The Sámi people still continued to practice Sámi shamanism in secrecy until the second half of the 18th century, when missionaries of first the Pietism and then eventually the Laestadianism sect had true success in their mission and the Sámi people converted to Christianity.

 The mission of Thomas von Westen in Norway proved so efficient that the Swedish Pietists under Daniel Djurberg made use of it during their mission among the Sami in Sweden.
-In contrast to the coercive 17th-century mission, which forced the Sami to outward Christianity, the 18th-century Pietist mission appears to have been truly successful, although the conversion progressed slowly.
+In contrast to the coercive 17th-century mission, which forced the Sámi to outward Christianity, the 18th-century Pietist mission appears to have been truly successful, although the conversion progressed slowly.

-Around the 1770s, the Sami people were reportedly Christian, talked about the Sami religion as the religion of their ancestors rather than their own, and were reported to have good knowledge about Christianity by the Sami priests.
-The Christian mission among the Sami did however continue until as late as the mid-19th century, when Laestadianism became very successful among the Sami people.
+Around the 1770s, the Sámi people were reportedly Christian, talked about the Sámi religion as the religion of their ancestors rather than their own, and were reported to have good knowledge about Christianity by the Sámi priests.
+The Christian mission among the Sámi did however continue until as late as the mid-19th century, when Laestadianism became very successful among the Sámi people.

-Eastern Orthodoxy among the Sami
+Eastern Orthodoxy among the Sámi

-The Sami tribes living in the Kola Peninsula fell under the Eastern Orthodox sphere instead of the Catholic-Protestant realm as a consequence of Novgorodian and later Russian expansion into and conquest of the region's easternmost parts.
+The Sámi tribes living in the Kola Peninsula fell under the Eastern Orthodox sphere instead of the Catholic-Protestant realm as a consequence of Novgorodian and later Russian expansion into and conquest of the region's easternmost parts.